DMGDy/ECE4820-Presentation/September13/Presentation_0913.md

 ## In Progress

-- Properly configure and compile rpmsg and remoteproc kernel modules and firmware for IPCC (Inter-Processor communication controller)
+- Properly configure and compile `rpmsg` and `remoteproc` (IPC frameworks) kernel modules and firmware for IPCC (Inter-Processor communication controller)
     - Necessary for OpenAMP framework
     - Firmware needs to be manually flashed from Linux in order for it to work.
     - Kernel Modules and settings not compiling despite manual setting
-    - Might need to manually configure Devicetree (patch by writing custom .dts to compile to .dtb)
+    - Might need to manually configure Devicetree (patch by writing custom `.dts` to compile to `.dtb`)
 - Write C program that uses rpmsg to talk to Arm Cortex-M4 from Linux